About the Springvale Boulevard Project

 The project will leverage the recent $159 million level crossing removal project, which has seen the railway station upgraded and the creation of a new southern public space connecting to Springvale retail shopping strip.

 All community ideas and feedback have been considered during the design phase of the project.
-The design phase is now complete with construction scheduled to commence later in 2018 and ongoing staged implementation beyond 2018.
+The design phase is now complete with construction scheduled to commence in 2019 and ongoing staged implementation beyond 2019.

 The Springvale Boulevard project will transform Springvale Road into a signature boulevard to reinforce the Activity Centre as one of Melbourne’s leading (much loved) cultural destinations.